bxparks/AceTime/USER_GUIDE.md

       not load the entire TZ Database due to memory constraints of most Arduino boards.
 * `TimeZone`
-    * It might be possible to use a Basic `TimeZone` created using a `zonedb::` zoneinfo file, and an Extended `TimeZone` using a `zonedbx::` zoneinfo file.
+    * It might be possible to use both a Basic `TimeZone` created using a `zonedb::` zoneinfo file, and an Extended `TimeZone` using a `zonedbx::` zoneinfo file, together in a single program.
 However, this is not a configuration that is expected to be used often, so it has not been tested well, if at all.
     * One potential problem is that the equality of two `TimeZone` depends only on the `zoneId`, so a Basic `TimeZone` created with a `zonedb::kZoneAmerica_Los_Angeles` will be considered equal to an Extended